88/gapple-docs/docs/blocked.md

 This is currently the only endpoint for this API.

+You can send UUIDs to the endpoint as well, however it will only respond with the "Username Taken" response if the UUID is assigned to a profile.
+Otherwise it will error out with the "UUID Supplied Instead of Username" response.

 ### Possible responses

 The API will almost always return HTTP status code `200 OK` and set its `Content-Type` header to `application/json`.